 Forming part of a $160 million family entertainment complex including an observation wheel and outdoor park, the aquarium is expected to attract a million visitors a year.

-Peta Wittig, executive director of the St Louis Aquarium at Union Station, spoke with Blooloop.
+Peta Wittig, whose career that has taken her from rural Australia via Dubai to Missouri, executive director of the St Louis Aquarium at Union Station, spoke with Blooloop.

 Growing up on a small farm in Victoria, Wittig was surrounded by cats, dogs, guinea pigs, sheep and horses.